 Rosy barbs are one of the most popular and readily available fish for aquarium hobbyists for many reasons.
 They are an active fish with a peaceful temperament and bright color.
-The rosy barb is one of the larger members of the barb species and it can grow up to 6 inches in the wild.
-This fish enjoys company, and if it's school is large enough, it will not bother other fish in the aquarium.
+The rosy barb is one of the larger members of the barb species and it can grow up to six inches in the wild.
+This fish enjoys company, and if its school is large enough, it will not bother other fish in the aquarium.
 Rosy barbs make great additions to an aquarium but also do well in ponds.

 Barbus conchonius, Cyprinus conchonius, Systomus conchonius